kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

     background: gray
     title: Pricing Plans
     subtitle: >-
-      Try out Behtar Ads with our Starter plan and buy Professional when you are confident!
+      Try out Behtar Ads with our Starter plan and buy Professional plan when you are confident!
     pricing_plans:
       - title: Starter
         price: Free